 Most who have bipolar disorder have depression and manic episodes in a cyclic manner.
 As time goes on the cycles appear to have increased frequency between events, and a significant subset of people will have this occur three to four times per year.
 Substance abuse is a common finding as mentioned, and a disturbing number will die of completed suicide.
 Those with intense symptoms will have higher social disruption including job loss, divorce, and often rapid changes in domicile.

 There is currently a large number of therapies being used to treat bipolar disorder, with more being researched all the time.
 For instance, the use of pure CBD tincture and other similar CBD products has gained much popularity as it has shown increasing success in helping people with bipolar disorder to manage some of their symptoms.
 Also, like CBD, there is another budding resource in the herbal category, Kratom, which is an evergreen tree found in Southeast countries like Indonesia.
 It can be found online, on this site for example, and if consumed in the right dosage, it can help with problems like depression, mood disorders, anxiety, and more.
-It is important to remember however that the disease is an ongoing one, and that when an individual feels they are in remission and stops their medication, or when they become more tolerant to the treatment, symptoms may recur.
-Manic depression is more often controlled than cured, and remains a lifetime worry for those affected.
+It is important to remember, however, that the disease is an ongoing one, and that when an individual feels they are in remission and stops their medication, or when they become more tolerant to the treatment, symptoms may recur.
+Manic depression is more often controlled than cured and remains a lifetime worry for those affected.
 Later in the disease depression becomes more pronounced than mania, with its own set of problems and worries attached.

 Bipolar disease rarely if ever is a preferred issue, and unlikely a standard issue as well.
 Severe cases are declined, as well as those where there is substance abuse or a history of suicide attempts.
 Mild or moderate disease can be insured if medical and psychiatric follow-up is both regular and ongoing.
 The longer the history of successful treatment and control of symptoms, the more favorable the underwriting will be in these situations.